 Water - Water is provided to this area by California Water Service as part of the Central Stockton Storage and Distribution system.
-As documented in the 2015 Urban Water Management Plan prepared for Cal Water, the facilities serving this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+As documented in the Draft 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
 There are no deficiencies in water services in this area.